-The best practice is to investigate all critical firearm discharge events that result in death or serious bodily injury as a homicide until proven otherwise.
+The generally accepted professional police practice is to investigate all critical firearm discharge events that result in death as a homicide until proven otherwise.
 Investigating in this manner protects the integrity of the investigation and all evidence until a thorough and comprehensive review and subsequent findings can be made.
 It is troubling that in the case described above, although there were witnesses and physical evidence available, that the Medical Examiner's report indicated, in part, "the manner of death is indeterminate."
 We recommend that the DPD reopen this investigation and reassess how this incident occurred.